-The regulatory regime of Digital Assets, Blockchain technologies, ICOs and Digital Asset exchanges is undeveloped, varies significantly among jurisdictions and is subject to significant uncertainty.
+The regulatory regime of Digital Assets, Blockchain technologies and Digital Asset exchanges is undeveloped, varies significantly among jurisdictions and is subject to significant uncertainty.
 Some enterprises that Eterna Capital Fund may invest in may operate in industries in which there are significant regulatory concerns.
 We believe that various legislative and executive bodies are currently considering, or may in the future consider, laws, regulations, guidance, or other actions, which may severely impact your/our ability to invest, or the ability to gain market share.
 Failure to comply with any laws, rules and regulations, some of which may not exist yet or are subject to interpretation and may be subject to change, could result in adverse consequences, including civil penalties and fines.
-It is possible that any authority may, in the near or distant future, adopt laws, regulations, policies or rules directly or indirectly affecting crypto currency or ICO networks, generally, or restricting the right to acquire, own, hold, sell, convert, trade, or use Digital Assets, or to exchange Digital Assets for either fiat currency or other Digital Assets.
+It is possible that any authority may, in the near or distant future, adopt laws, regulations, policies or rules directly or indirectly affecting Digital Assets or blockchain networks, generally, or restricting the right to acquire, own, hold, sell, convert, trade, or use Digital Assets, or to exchange Digital Assets for either fiat currency or other Digital Assets.

-Developments in regulation may alter the nature or restrict the use of Blockchain assets or the operation of a Blockchain network upon which the crypto investment relies in a manner that adversely affects you.
+Developments in regulation may alter the nature or restrict the use of Blockchain assets or the operation of a Blockchain network upon which the Digital Asset investment relies in a manner that adversely affects you.
 Any additional regulatory obligations may cause Eterna Capital Fund to incur extraordinary, non-recurring expenses, and/or ongoing compliance expense, possibly affecting your investment in an adverse manner.
 If Eterna Capital Fund determines not to comply with such regulatory requirements, your investment may be liquidated at a time that is disadvantageous to you.
 To the extent Eterna Capital Fund limits or reduces the scope of certain activities, investors' rights or investment initiatives, in order to limit the applicability of government regulation and supervision, investment opportunities may be adversely affected.

 When trading Digital Assets, "delivery versus payment" is not possible.
 Since several parties and their correspondent banks are involved in the trading and settlement process, (partial) outages or delayed instructions/transactions by parties or their correspondent banks during the settlement of transactions may lead to a partial or complete loss of the sum invested.
 Due to the lack of clearing houses, pay as paid business is not possible, which leads to the risk that even though the payment has been made, the delivery of the corresponding Digital Assets may be delayed, may be partial only or may not occur at all.